Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-celery/README.md

 This program is a long-term solution that consists of multiple stages.
 The following table illustrates the key metrics to be analysed throughout and the rationale behind them.

 *Table 1 – Key metrics used to monitor the program.*
+>***TABULATE TABLE 1***
 ![Capture](https://user-images.githubusercontent.com/102905880/230059446-7eec3f9f-a939-4204-8e58-e04d4419553d.PNG)

 # Program Design
 The proposed program provides financial support for households in high-risk areas to voluntarily relocate or to recover after being affected by a catastrophic event.
 Households are encouraged to voluntarily relocate through a buyback scheme which provides financial assistance to encourage residents in vulnerable areas to voluntarily relocate to a lower-risk area, therefore minimising costs from the involuntary scheme.
 Properties bought back will become government-owned and deemed unhabitable after the buyback.

 ## Voluntary Scheme

+>***TABULATE VOLUNTARY SCHEME***

 ### Eligiblity to claim
 Citizens over 18 years old are eligible to apply for the buyback scheme if they are an owner of a property in a high-risk region.
 Only one owner per property can apply.
 Applications are submitted every two years and reviewed on a case-by-case basis and the top 2000 properties most at risk of property damage from a catastrophic event are selected.
 Successful applicants must relocate to a low-risk region.
-The number of eligible properties is determined by ensuring that the objectives are met and adjusted according to the target voluntary relocation proportions in Table 2.
+The number of eligible properties is determined by ensuring that the objectives are met and adjusted according to the target voluntary relocation proportions in Table 1.

 ### Coverage
 **Home buyback** – Claimants receive a lump sum valued at 20% above the market price of the property they currently own.
 The additional 20% of the lump sum above the market price serves as a financial incentive for households in high-risk areas to relocate to lower areas.
 Furthermore, this ensures that they can afford homes in lower-risk areas as the market prices in such areas are expected to be more costly.
 It also accounts for the temporary loss of income due to frictional unemployment.